luizbgomide/sovereign/spells.md

 ### Boneshape - Level 4
 The clay of flesh and bone run obediently to the will of the necromancer.

 Whether living or undead, a willing or helpless victim under the effects of this spell can be reshaped into any roughly-equivalent form with an hour’s work.
 Limbs can be added or removed and existing tissue can be recolored, re-textured, or rearranged to the necromancer’s wishes.
 Perfect imitation of a particular creature requires a DEX/Magic skill check against difficulty 10.
-This spell is limited in the physical changes it can effect; a bonus of +1 can be added to modifier of Charisma or a physical attribute at the cost of a -1 penalty to the modifier of one of the same attributes, to a maximum of +2 or -2.
+This spell is limited in the physical changes it can effect; a bonus of +1 can be added to a physical attribute at the cost of a -1 penalty to a different physical attribute, to a maximum of +2 or -2.

 This spell lasts until the necromancer lifts it or it is dispelled.